Chilldose/COMET/docs/_build/html/_sources/gettingstarted.rst.txt

 Getting Started
 ===============

-In order to run this program you need a Python Anaconda distribution and the NI-Visa drivers.
+In order to run this program you need a Python Anaconda distribution (and the NI-Visa drivers).
 For more information on how to install see the :ref:`installation` guide.

 Updating COMET